spestana/goes-ortho/README.md

 ### goes_ortho.py

 Functions for orthorectifying GOES-R ABI imagery using a DEM.
+Produces an orthorectified NetCDF at the spatial resolution of the input DEM.

+This method uses the GOES satellite's known orbital position (from ABI product NetCDF metadata) to compute the intersection of line of sight (LOS) vectors with a DEM surface.

 #### Usage: